 This plant makes the early list because it grows in large patches in the NW corner of the Woodland Garden where the hillside faces the sun.
 This is one of the first areas in the Woodland Garden to be free of frost.

 The white 5-part flowers are 1/2" wide, in a small cluster or single.
 The color is on the sepals, it has no petals and the leaflets are in 3's.
 It rarely grows above 12” high but it forms large clumps.
 Eloise Butler's records show that she first obtained this plant in 1908 from the Minnehaha area of Minneapolis (near Ft.
 Snelling).

 Earliest - March 27.
 Latest - April 24.
 Average - April 17

 Of all the early ephemeral spring flowers that we wait to see, surely the Hepatica is on everyone’s list.
 The small flowers have no petals but instead the 6 to 12 sepals are colored in shades of pure white to pinkish and even to bluish blush.
-They poke up early above the dried dead leaves, just above their old leaves which have over-wintered.
+They poke up early, just above their old dried dead leaves which have over-wintered.

 Neither was present in this section of Glenwood Park that became the Wildflower Garden, so Eloise Butler imported them from various places around the cities and state.
 In her time a common name for the plant was “Liverwort” and the plants were placed in the “Crowfoot” family, which today is called the “Buttercup” family.
 Eloise wrote in 1911: “It seems somewhat incongruous to associate a name so musical and a flower so beautiful with anything so prosaic as the liver.
 Yet Hepatica is “liver” in Greek, and some herbalist, long ago, made the comparison, when he saw the three-lobed leaf.”